mhmdhmd/EasyDate/README.md

 - **Fluent and Descriptive**: Generate `DateTime` objects using a fluent interface that reads like natural language.
 - **Readable and Maintainable**: Improves code readability and maintainability, making it easier to understand and modify.
-- **Versatile**: Suitable for all parts of programming, particularly useful in unit tests.
+- **Versatile**: Suitable for all programming parts, particularly useful in unit tests.

 ## Example Usage